Alkl58/NotEnoughAV1Encodes/README.md

 4. Edit the encoding settings.
 (You can save the settings by clicking on "Save Settings".
 Saving/Loading multiple presets is possible!)
 5. Click on "Start Encode".

+### Known Issues:
+- Subtitles: Stream Copy HDMV-PGS Subs won't work (ffmpeg)
+- Audio: Opus 5.1 Channellayout problem with multiple audio tracks
+- Audio: Bluray_PCM Stream Copy won't work
+- Resuming: The unfinished Job will be saved in one resume file.
+Running multiple instances with different encodes will run the resume mode useless, as it overwrites itself

+### Other Information:

 NEAV1E has a resume feature, with which you can resume cancelled encodes. (unfinished chunks will be overwritten!)

 If you press on cancel, the program will terminate ALL aomenc/rav1e/SVT-AV1 and ffmpeg processes.
 Don't press it if you have other encodes/instances running!